 6. If It’s Possible To Delegate – Do It

-The “Want something to be done well do it yourself” approach is what will inevitably lead to a nervous breakdown – sooner or later.
+The “Want something to be done well does it yourself” approach is what will inevitably lead to a nervous breakdown – sooner or later.
 Timely delegating not only relieves one’s schedule but allows completing tasks with no losses to quality.
-Whatever a professional you are, it’s impossible to remember all the details.
+Whatever professional you are, it’s impossible to remember all the details.
 If the following philosophies tend to occur in your mind, it’s time to think about whether you know how to delegate: